Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

 Pennsylvania Philadelphia

-If you’re moving to Philadelphia, what do you need to know to fit right into your adopted city like a real Philadelphian?
+If you’re moving to Philadelphia, you’re probably wondering what it’s like living in Philadelphia and what you need to know to fit right into your adopted city like a real Philadelphian?

 But Wait.
-Why Philly?
+Why Consider Moving to Philly?
 What About Other Cities in the Northeast?

-What makes Philadelphia stand out against other cities in the Northeast?
-Well, for starters, in just seven hours, you can get from Boston to Washington, D.C., on Amtrak’s Acela Train.
+How is living in Philadelphia different from other cities in the Northeast?
+The Northeastern major metropolitan areas each have their perks and personalities, but if you’re interested in moving to Philadelphia and want to be able to visit other cities, keep in mind that in just seven hours, you can get from Boston to Washington, D.C., on Amtrak’s Acela Train.
 There are stops in New York, as well.
 These big cities are often thought of in tandem with Philly, but which is the best?
 Here are some comparisons.

-All four of these cities ranked in the top 15 on Handshake’s list for places where new college grads are applying for jobs, with New York coming in at No. 1.
-And Philly’s post-pandemic job recovery beat out both New York and D.C. in 2023, even though the Philadelphia Inquirer reported that salaries aren’t as high as the city’s East Coast counterparts.
+All four of these cities ranked in the top 15 on Handshake’s list for places where new college grads are applying for jobs, with New York coming in at No. 1 and Philadelphia at No. 7.
+It’s worth noting that Philadelphia’s job market does fall statistically below similarly sized cities.
+However, the city is experiencing stable employment numbers.

-Q: Is Philly a good place to live in your 20s?
+Q: Is Philadelphia, PA, a good place to move to?

 A:

-Philly is proving itself to be a great place to move in your 20s.
-Not only do you have easy access to big name concerts, NFL games, a great nightlife scene, and all the coffee you can ask for during busy days, but you’re also just a short commute from New York City, D.C., and even Toronto, if you want to get away for a few days.
+Philly is proving itself to be a great place to move to.
+Not only do you have easy access to big-name concerts, NFL games, a great nightlife scene, and all the coffee you can ask for during busy days, but you’re also just a short commute from New York City, D.C., and even Toronto, if you want to get away for a few days.
 Not to mention, Philly’s post-pandemic job recovery beat out both New York and D.C. in 2023.

 The biggest difference in these four cities, however, lies in their cultures.